AddressFinder/addressfinder-magento/DEVELOPMENT.md

  These commands open the docker container, clear the cache and redeploy the static content, and make sure you have the correct permissions.
  You will need to run these commands everytime you make a change.

-1. `npm install`
-2. Make your changes in the addressfinder-magento.coffee file
-3. Run `gulp`
-4. Copy the compiled javascript
-5.  `docker-compose exec web bash`
-6. Find this javascript file inside the magento container.

-   `cd vendor/addressfinder/module-magento2/view/frontend/web/js`

-7. You can use vim to paste your changes into this file

-9. `cd /var/www/html/bin && ./magento cache:clean && ./magento cache:flush && ./magento setup:upgrade && ./magento setup:di:compile && ./magento setup:static-content:deploy -f en_GB`

-You may need to run this command so you have the correct permissions.
-`cd .. && chmod 0777 -R var/cache`